rduplain/memo/startups-for-people-with-problems.md

 But Silicon Valley, and I do mean the region not the _HBO_ show, brings "disruption" without even a clue that _clinically valid_ is a thing.
-The quality improvement loop (dissemination & implementation of the latest evidence into the care setting) may be severely challenged in US healthcare, but its nonexistent to the "app developer."
+The quality improvement loop--dissemination & implementation of the latest evidence into the care setting--may be severely challenged in US healthcare, but it's nonexistent to the "app developer."

 If you have a medical startup and you are raising capital, know the word